andrewahn-ubc/feed-forward-neural-network/README.md

 ## Background
 I'm a complete ML noob.
 There are a lot of tutorials on how to build an NN from scratch but I want to figure it out on my own so I'll probably stumble around make dumb mistakes.
 I watched [3B1B's series on neural networks](https://youtu.be/aircAruvnKk?si=3YaX6TYLx1CXsgmj) to get a theoretical understanding of NNs, but other than that, I'm going in blind.
 That's my goat btw

+> "What I cannot create, I do not understand" -Richard Feynman

 ## Implementation Details
 I'll flesh out this section with what design choices I made once I've finished building it lol